ucbds-infra/otter-grader/docs/workflow/executing_submissions/otter_run.rst

 Either of the above will produce the results file at ``./results.json``.

-For more information on the command-line interface for Otter Run, see the `Otter CLI reference
+For more information on the command-line interface for Otter Run, see the :ref:`Otter CLI reference
-<../../cli_reference.md>`_.
+<cli_reference>`.

 Grading Programmatically